techstartucalgary/lifeline/CONTRIBUTING.md

 <img width="600" alt="Screenshot 2022-12-08 at 2 37 32 PM" src="https://user-images.githubusercontent.com/20573623/206572750-cf2218f8-5f7f-44b7-8aad-7366edac537b.png">

 The codebase and prototype are sharing the same color palette.
-The colors are defined in `tailwind.config.js`.
+The colors are defined in `tailwind.config.cjs`.
 They are originally named according to the **Material Design 3** standard but adopt the **Tailwind** naming convention here.

 For example, the colour `M3/sys/light/primary` will simply be used as `primary`  ***or***  `sys-primary` in the code as the `className` for an element: